canonical/vanilla-framework/templates/docs/patterns/navigation.md

 #### Theming

-Light and dark color themes are available for side navigation and all colors used by side navigation are defined by the theme settings.
-Individual colors of particular elements of side navigation should not be redefined or overridden directly outside of the theme, as they are designed to provide accessible and consistent appearance.
+The side navigation is available in a light and a dark theme.
+The colours used by both themes in the [colour settings file](https://github.com/canonical-web-and-design/vanilla-framework/blob/7550549d1576046041db7e9594bd5675de0f448b/scss/_settings_colors.scss#L58).
+Overriding the colours of individual elements of the side navigation is discouraged, as this may lead to accessibility issues, or inconsistencies with other components that use the same theme.

+By default, the side navigation uses the light theme.
+To change the global default, set [`$theme-default-p-side-navigation`](https://github.com/canonical-web-and-design/vanilla-framework/blob/7550549d1576046041db7e9594bd5675de0f448b/scss/_settings_themes.scss#L4) to `dark`.

+To change the appearance of an individual instance of the sidenav, you can use the `is-dark` class.

-Light theme is used by default.
-It can be changed in theme settings or by using `is-dark` class name on side navigation element.
-For more details about themes in Vanilla check [Color theming](/docs/settings/color-settings#color-theming) section of color settings documentation.
+For more details about themes in Vanilla refer to the [Color theming](/docs/settings/color-settings#color-theming) section of the documentation.

 [See example of side navigation with dark theme](/docs/examples/patterns/side-navigation/dark).